jcosborn/qex/src/experimental/graph/DESIGN.md

-The remaining non-grad-complete boundaries are the stout log-Jacobian and the fused stout step (`stoutLogDetJ` and the `stoutUpdateLogDetJ` pullback kernels reject further differentiation), the optimized action ops past second order for families other than the plaquette (their Hessian kernel raises; the reference actions differentiate those families through basic ops), and coefficient gradients of the optimized action ops (the reference actions are the coefficient-differentiable spellings).
+The remaining non-grad-complete boundaries are the stout log-Jacobian and the fused stout step (`stoutLogDetJ` and the `stoutUpdateLogDetJ` pullback kernels reject further differentiation), and the optimized adjoint action field Hessian.
+`adjPlaqAction` remains the route for higher adjoint field derivatives.

 ## 13. `hmcgauge`